Tineco A11 Review

 2. LED Soft Roller Power Brush: A purpose-built tool by Tineco for cleaning hard surfaces.
 One feature that separates it from Dyson’s version of the soft roller brush is the row of bright LED lights.

-4. Crevice Tool: An excellent tool for cleaning hard to reach areas around the upholstery.
+4. Crevice Tool: An excellent tool for cleaning hard-to-reach areas around the upholstery.

 5. 2-in-1 Dusting Brush: This attachment combines a brush and an upholstery tool.